gitStevenChen/blex-contract/README.md

 ## Contract Deployment and Testing

-To deploy and test the Blex.io Derivatives Trading Platform, you can use the following script.
+To deploy and test the Blex.io Perpetual Trading Platform, you can use the following script.
 In the project's root directory, run the following commands:

     yarn install # Install all dependencies
     yarn localnode # Run a local node